microsoft/react-native-windows-samples/docs/IReactNotificationSubscription-api-windows.md

 The [`IReactDispatcher`](IReactDispatcher) provided when the notification subscription created.
 All notifications will be handled using this dispatcher.
-In case if it is null, the events are handled synchronously.
+If the dispatcher is null, the events are handled synchronously.

 ### IsSubscribed
 `readonly`  bool `IsSubscribed`